I'm 28, I Make $69,657 & I Have $9,000 Of Credit Card Debt

 Welcome to Money Diaries, where we're tackling what might be the last taboo facing modern working women: money.
 We're asking women how they spend their hard-earned money during a seven-day period — and we're tracking every last dollar.

-Today: a Buyer working in Automotive who makes $69,657 per year and spends some of her money this week on
+Today: a Buyer working in Automotive who makes $69,657 per year and spends some of her money this week on Costco wine.

-Today: a Buyer working in Automotive who makes $69,657 per year and spends some of her money this week on
+Today: a Buyer working in Automotive who makes $69,657 per year and spends some of her money this week on Costco wine.

 Occupation: Buyer